grapeot/codex_wide_research/wide_research_prompt_en.md

 5. **Parallel execution & monitoring**
    - Run the scheduler.
    - Track for each child: start/end time, duration, status.
-   - For failures/timeouts decide whether to mark, retry, or document the issue for the final report.
+   - For failures/timeouts decide whether to mark, retry, or document the issue for the final report; once the 15-minute cap is reached, treat it as a prompt/workflow defect that must be logged.

 6. **Programmatic aggregation**
    - Use scripts (e.g., `aggregate.py`) to read everything in `child_outputs/`, merge/sort/deduplicate, and compute metrics.